ben-platt/CoderzWitAttitudes/README.md

 Our project will be terminal-based because we did not have the time nor the expertise to implement this in processing.
 We use scanners to read the input of users through numbers to represent different choices.
 Based on the input of the user, we will then take different actions in the game and return the result of those actions to the user.
 ## How Our Project Works
 We created a game from the point of view of a player, so all user input will be interpreted from the player's viewpoint.
 When the game begins the player enters their height and weight in to create their bmi.
 The player and island are then created.
 They are then presented with four choices: Hunt, gather, shelter, or fish.
 There are further suboptions within each of these categories and various choices will affect a player's health.
 The game ends once a player's health reaches 0.
+## Launch Instructions:
+Compile and run Run.java.
+Have tons of fun!